HistoriaOffical/docs/masternodes/setup-win-cdmn.rst

 - Win-acme will start
 - Choose: N: Create new certificate (simple for IIS)
 - Choose: 1: Default Web Site (1 binding)
-- Choose: 3: Pick all bindings
+- Choose: A: Pick all bindings
 - Choose: Continue with this selection? (y*/n)  - yes

 If all goes well you will have a new SSL certificate installed in IIS for your Default Site.
 If the Create certicate failed, check the following things: